-I have worked on many projects over what seems like an enormous period of time.
+I have worked with Mike Connor on many projects over what seems like an enormous period of time.
 In retrospect, perhaps it was after working on some of the Mulino Bianco commercials in the early 90's that our desire to raise the benchmark for visual effects for films in Italy was born.

 I had spoken, around that time, with the artistic director of the Venice Film Festival, Gillo Pontecorvo.
 He was very much in agreement that most Italian filmmakers did not know what could be done with digital technologies, a thesis advocated by Maria Grazie Mattei, and who had put me in touch with the famous director.
 So he suggested we take charge of the beautiful Salone degli Specchi at the Hotel Excelsior in Venice, and spend time during the Festival explaining our work, showing that it was not just about creating dinosaurs like those in Jurassic Park; and explaining that digital visual effects can also save money and offer spectacular virtual and set extentions, something even more the case with today's LED Walls.

 Well, the ten-day demonstration turned out to be a success, in fact we didn't have to wait long before we were asked to take part in a major film project.
 The first Italian director to understand the potential of motion control, and to wanted to use digital techniques, was Giuseppe Tornatore.
 He told me that he wanted to make his next film 'The Legend of the Pianist' look like a film with an international budget, even though he didn't have a large budget.
 He had understood how virtual sets could offer the creative solutions he was looking for, and at a reduced cost compared to construction costs etc. So, the story board artist got busy after Giuseppe's creative explanations, and I discussed with Mike how we could do the visual effects and virtual sets for all of these.

 In the end we worked on some 450 shots, for which I put together a temporary consortium of post production companies in Europe.